pmok3/wordle/README.md

 With these in mind I implemented a two pass solution - one for the X's and one for the O's, in that order.
 Adjustments were made to accommodate words with less than 5 unique letters.
 Namely using a hashmap instead of a hashset, that also tracked letter count.
 Whenever a letter was encountered and processed, I would subtract it from the counter.
 This eliminated situations were letters were getting double counted, such as guessing "hatch" for "beach" -- without this fix, it would have been evaluated as "OOFXX".

 Having a complete evaluation function in hand, it's safe to say that the wordle clone is complete.
 The remaining parts were word generation (I downloaded a dataset somewhere and randomly chose words from that set) and some print statements to make sure that everything was working smoothly.
 I also added in an encryption function that uses the mapping A -> 1, B -> 2 ...
 Z -> 26 to display the answer in debug situations but I've yet to use it thus far.

+# Solver

+At its core, the solver consists of a section that removes words, and a section that makes educated guesses.
+* Note that I didn't say adds words.
+This is because when starting, the program is given access to all words and must choose one to guess from that linguistic superset.

+Removing words is fairly straight forward for the most part.
+* For the X case, we iterate through the entire wordset and prune out words that don't have letters in the matching X position.
+* For the O case, we iterate through the remaining wordset and prune out words that don't have letters in the O position, but have them in another position.
+* For the F case, it gets a bit tricky.
+In the simple case where the guess has 5 unique letters, words that contain any F letters are pruned.

+In the more complicated case where the guess has less than 5 unique letters, we implement a letter counter and prune words with N counts of that letter and above.

+* For example, let's say that we're guessing "hatch" for the word "beach" and have received "FOOXX" as a result.
+In the simple F case, all words containing "h" would have been pruned from the set, which is problematic.
+The solution, therefore, is to recognize that the word "hatch" has two instances of the letter "h" using a counter, and now prune all words containing 2 or more "h"'s.
+This way we know that any remaining words have at least 1 "h", and after the X "h" pruning we know that the "h" is in its proper position.

+This process of iterating through the intermediate X/O/F strings and trimming down the remaining feasible wordset is akin to the Generalized Arc Consistency algorithm I once learned about in CSC384.

+For guessing, I approached it in two different ways, though there are many other valid methods to do so including linguistic analysis and so on, that I don't know about.
+## Frequency Table ##

+## Prim's Algorithm for generating Minimal Spanning Trees ##

+# Backtesting

+Backtesting these strategies is fairly straightforward, and I've included some base code to do so.
+They run on the entire wordset, and can be optimized performance wise as seen fit.
+For my strategies, I skipped the first compute step completely as it was a redundant calculation yielding the same "ALERT" or "ARISE" for every word.

+# Conclusion

+And that's it!
+Feel free to try out the code for yourself, and let me know if there are any issues / improvements that I can make!